AndrewSomorjai/OpenFOAM_SALOME_valve_example/README.md

 This was tested with an AMD64 processor (32 gigs RAM) on Xubuntu 18.04 LTS with OpenFOAM v18.06.
-Make sure you have at least a terabyte of disk space to run this because the results are 200 MB per timestep per processor.
+Make sure you have at least a terabyte of disk space to run this because the results are about 200 MB per (output) timestep per processor.

 Open meshing.hdf (after extracting meshing.hdf.7z.001 with 7zip)
 in Salome.Export stator mesh as stator.unv into fine_valve/stator